Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 See the details in the `gRPC v2 documentation`_.

-From the command line, ``concordium-client`` allows to retrieve the data in the following way:
+From the command line, ``concordium-client`` allows retrieving the data in the following way:

 .. code-block:: console